 Membership in the Overlee Community Association, Inc. is limited to families living in Arlington, Falls Church, and McLean.
 Each membership must be approved by a majority of the Board of Directors, or as delegated to the Chairperson of the Membership Committee.

 Each General Membership shall be based on a household residing at a single address.
 A “household” for purposes of Overlee membership, is defined as a family of two or more related persons, or as an individual.
 Members of a household who are entitled to use the Association facilities under a General Membership include spouses, parents, children, grandchildren, and other relatives who are living year round at the address, and children who are full time students who are dependent upon the member for support and who reside at the address between school terms.

 The General Membership is owned by the member(s) of record who are the the original, adult purchasers of the membership household.
 Each eligible member of the household is issued a membership card.
 When family structures exist which are not covered above, one of the members of record may submit a written request to the Board of Directors for additional membership cards.
 This covers singles, divorced persons, etc.

 Annual Membership Renewal

 General Members approve annual dues and related fees by approving Association Budget at the annual general membership meeting held in February.
 Soon after this meeting, each General Member will be sent a Membership Renewal notice.
 General Members then choose the membership plan that best suits their family and pay their dues.
 See Plans & Cards for more info.
-To renew your annual membership, go to Member Portal.
+To renew your annual membership, log in to your member account (above).

 |Renewals Begin||Dues “On-Time” Deadline||Dues “Late Fee” Deadline||Waitlist Offers Begin

 |no late fee||late fee applies||inactive fee applied|

 |all memberships available||all memberships available||all memberships available||non renewed membership in InActive status||non renewed memberships subject to termination|